An0ther0ne/RoboCar/README.md

 ## Algorithm explanation

-1) Car speed up (with some acceleration value) and move forvard until it bumps into a wall or an other object.
+1) Car speed up (with some acceleration value) and move forward until it bumps into a wall or an other object.

-2) After collision it roll backward and turn left (version 1).
+2) After collision - it roll backward and turn left (version 1).
 In version 2 of scene script robocar may also turn right with 30% probability.

 3) Go to step 1

 ## Advanced

-You may build or load you own scene, load robocar.cob object to them and assign this [script](Scene.py) to that scene.
+You may build or load you own scene, insert robocar.cob object to them and assign this [script](Scene.py) to that scene.

 You can also create you own model for robotised car, but notice to rename it to "Robot", because script finds object to drive by name.